chempananickal/Tumor_Classifier/README.md

 LLM Response: --added batch-level verbose logging to scripts/train.py--

 Additionally, automatic code completion has been used during the code writing process (GPT 4.1).
-This model also assisted in writing the initial version of this README.md file and helps me write commit messages.
+This model also assisted in writing the initial version of this README.md file and helps write commit messages.

+Every substantial instance of AI assistance, whether by code completion or otherwise, has been disclosed in comments in the code itself with the NOTE tags `# NOTE: AI Generated` or `# NOTE: Fixed by AI`.

 I hereby certify that I have disclosed the use of AI assistance in this project to the best of my ability.